underscoreio/essential-scala/src/pages/classes/classes.md

 Define a class `Cat` and then create an object for each cat in the table above.

 <div class="solution">
-This is another finger exercise to get you used to the syntax of defining classes.
+This is a finger exercise to get you used to the syntax of defining classes.

 ~~~ scala
 class Cat(val colour: String, val food: String)